sebiniemann/Mantella/README.md

 }
 ```

-**while (automatically) analysing and learning the problems properties over time, in order to select the most efficient solver to do the job.**
+**while (automatically) analysing and learning a problem's properties, selecting the most efficient optimiser to do the job.**

 Getting started
 ---------------